redsift/rollup-bundler/README.md

 The `my-module` name is derived from the `package.json` `name` field.

-You don't need a `.babelrc` file, but `babel-preset-env` and `babel-plugin-external-helpers` need to be installed as dev dependencies.
+You don't need a `.babelrc` file, but `babel-preset-env` and `babel-plugin-external-helpers` need to be installed as (dev) dependencies.

 ## Custom Usage

-To use a different input file and/or output to a different folder you have to create a configuration file, e.g. `bundle.config.js`:
+To use a different input file and/or output to a different folder create a configuration file, e.g. `bundle.config.js`:

 ```js
 module.exports = {